-Okay, okay, Mitt Romney never committed treason or physically hurt anyone, but the fact remains that he was supposed to carry the Republican Party to a resounding victory in 2012.
+Okay, okay, Mitt Romney never committed treason or physically hurt anyone, but the fact remains that he was supposed to champion the Republican Party in 2012.

 This was not Romney’s only shortcoming.
-The Utah Republican found an ally in Donald Trump in 2012, but he did not extend him the same courtesy when Trump's election seemed in doubt.
-He went so far as to implore Republicans to actively distance themselves from Trump in order to salvage their party.
-Romney’s questionable decisions (to put it charitably) didn’t stop there, the other day he became the first U.S. senator in history to vote to remove a president belonging to the same party.
+The Utah Republican found an ally with Donald Trump in 2012, but he did not offer him the same courtesy when Trump’s election seemed unlikely.
+In fact, he even went as far as to denounce Trump and implore Republicans to actively oppose the GOP nominee in order to salvage their party.
+Romney’s questionable decisions (to put it charitably) didn’t stop there, the other day he became the first U.S. Senator in history to vote to remove a president in his own party.